-Volkswagen will add 800 new jobs at its Tennessee plant to boost production of the popular Passat sedan.
+Volkswagen will add 800 new jobs at its Chattanooga, Tenn., plant to boost production of the Passat sedan.

-The jobs will increase the plant's work force to more than 3,500 by the end of the year, the German company said Thursday.
-The additional workers will be used to bolster the existing two shifts at the plant, and expand production to Saturday.
+The new jobs will increase the plant's work force to more to 3,500 by the end of the year, the German company said Thursday.
+The additional workers will be used to bolster the existing two shifts at the plant, and expand production to Saturday, it said.

 "We're adding a third team at this plant for a simple reason: Customers want to buy Passats," said Jonathan Browning, the president and CEO of Volkswagen Group of America.

+VW rolls out 35 cars an hour at the plant, which surpassed 50,000 vehicles in February.
 VW built its first Passat at the plant last April.
-It now rolls out 35 cars an hour at the plant, which surpassed 50,000 vehicles in February.